The image shows a man sitting on a sofa with a laptop on his lap.

-Important note: This self-test is not intended to replace a diagnosis by a doctor or psychotherapist in any way.
-If you're experiencing a mental health emergency, consult a doctor immediately or call the support organization "Die Dargebotene Hand/La Main Tendue" on 143.
+If you’re experiencing a mental health emergency, consult a doctor immediately, or contact the “Die Dargebotene Hand/La Main Tendue” organization by dialing 143.

 How the self-test works

 The result of this online test does not constitute a psychotherapy or other medical diagnosis.
-However, it does give an indication of the test subject's mental state and can identify signs of depression, the risk of burnout or other mental illnesses.
+However, it does give an indication of your mental state and can identify signs of a depressive phase, the risk of burnout or other mental illnesses.
 If your test result suggests that you have a serious problem, we advise you to consult a doctor or psychologist for a professional diagnosis.
-Talk to someone you trust about how you feel and the symptoms you're experiencing.
+Talk to someone you trust about how you feel and the symptoms you’re experiencing.

 Why mental health deserves so much attention

-It isn't easy to tell when you're suffering from mental illness.
-Psychological problems can cause a wide range of physical symptoms and complaints, and many sufferers find it hard to describe how they feel.
-This makes identifying the problem and working out a clear diagnosis very challenging.
+It isn’t easy to tell when you’re suffering from mental illness.
+Psychological problems can cause a wide range of physical symptoms.
 On top of this, mental illness still carries a certain stigma.
 People are often reluctant to talk about it, even with their friends.
-What many people don't know, however, is that one in two people in Switzerland will suffer from some kind of serious mental illness, such as depression or anxiety, at least once in their life.
+What many people don’t know, however, is that in Switzerland, every second person experiences major mental stress at least once during their life.

 Talk openly about the subject